Blinken to say China strategy is about rules-based order, not 'new Cold War'

 U.S.-China relations sank to their lowest level in decades under the Trump administration and have soured further under President Joe Biden, who has so far kept up his predecessor's sweeping tariffs on Chinese goods, but also has pursued closer ties with allies in the Indo-Pacific and beyond to push back on Beijing's growing influence.

-Nonetheless, seventeen months into his administration, Biden has faced criticism from Republicans and some foreign policy watchers for not announcing a formal strategy on China, the world's second-largest economy and Washington's main strategic rival.
+Nonetheless, seventeen months into his administration, Biden, a Democrat, has faced criticism from Republicans and some foreign policy watchers for not announcing a formal strategy on China, the world's second-largest economy after the United States and Washington's main strategic rival.

 Blinken's speech coincides with the start of a sweeping tour by China's foreign minister of Pacific island countries, an increasingly tense front in competition for influence between Beijing and Washington and its allies.

+While Blinken will credit the hard work of the Chinese people for their country's historic economic transformation in the last four decades, he also will take aim at China's leader Xi Jinping.

+"Under President Xi, the ruling Chinese Communist Party has become more repressive at home and more aggressive abroad," he will say, adding that the party was using its power to undermine the principles and institutions that enabled its success.

-Blinken will make it clear that Washington's "unwavering focus" remains on the Indo-Pacific and China, officials said, while laying out the contours of the strategy, which is to invest in U.S. competitiveness and align with allies and partners to compete with China.
+In the speech, he will lay out the contours of a strategy to invest in U.S. competitiveness and align with allies and partners to compete with China.

-"The Secretary will make it clear that the United States is not looking to sever China's economy from ours or from the global economy ...
-We simply seek to ensure that China plays by the same rules as everybody else," a second official said.

-Blinken will also underscore that the United States "will not trade cooperation in these areas for compromise on our principles," the official said.
+Blinken will also underscore that the United States "will not trade cooperation in these areas for compromise on our principles," senior U.S. official told reporters.

-Washington's approach will be to shape the environment around China, not try to change its behavior, while ensuring that American companies are protected from what it sees as Beijing's unfair practices, such as state-led subsidies and market access barriers, the officials said.

-The Biden administration has sought to capitalize on fresh solidarity with allies spurred by Russia's war in Ukraine and its "no-limits" partnership with China announced just weeks before the Feb.
-24 invasion.
+"We can't rely on Beijing to change its trajectory.
+So we will shape the strategic environment around Beijing to advance our vision for an open and inclusive international system," Blinken is set to say.

-Increased U.S. support for the Chinese-claimed democratic island of Taiwan has continued to be a point of contention between Washington and Beijing, even though the United States, formally, has kept its long-standing policy of 'strategic ambiguity' on whether it would defend Taiwan militarily.
+Increased U.S. support for the Chinese-claimed democratic island of Taiwan remains a point of contention, even though the United States, formally, has kept its long-standing policy of strategic ambiguity on whether it would defend Taiwan militarily.

-Blinken will reiterate U.S. commitment to the one-China policy, even though Biden earlier this week said the United States would get involved militarily should China attack Taiwan.
+Blinken will reiterate U.S. commitment to the one-China policy, according to officials, even though Biden earlier this week said the United States would get involved militarily should China attack Taiwan.
 He and his aides later said his remarks did not reflect a shift in policy.

+Under the one-China policy, Washington officially recognizes Beijing diplomatically, not Taipei, although it is bound by law to provide Taiwan with the means to defend itself.

-Postponed once after Blinken tested positive for COVID-19 earlier in May, his address follows a month of intensive U.S. diplomacy focused on the Indo-Pacific, including Biden's return this week from his first trip as president to the region.
+Blinken's address was postponed once after he tested positive for COVID-19 earlier in May and follows a month of intensive U.S. diplomacy focused on the Indo-Pacific, including Biden's first trip as president to the region.

-The president's meetings there with leaders from South Korea, Japan, India, and Australia were intended, in part, to push back against what Washington calls China's "coercive" behavior.
+The president's meetings there with leaders from South Korea, Japan, India, and Australia were intended, in part, to push back against China's growing influence.

 Biden also has sought to create fresh momentum in ties with Southeast Asia, declaring a "new era" of relations at a summit in Washington this month.